 Mole crabs of the genus Emerentia, also known as sea lice, sand fleas or sand crabs, are small crabs that are seldom seen, except perhaps when their shells are washed up on a beach.
+They spend the majority of their adult lives in the sand in the surge zone on beaches, obtaining their nutrients from passing waves.
+They are well adapted to surviving in this inhospitable area which is constantly pounded by waves.

 Mole crabs have a tough rounded exoskeleton on the upper side to deflect the force of a wave.
 On the underside they are able to hold their appendages close to the body, allowing them to absorb heavy impacts from waves.
 The coloration of the upper section varies from species to species and they have segmented antennae with a row of hairs on the underside.
 Some species have eyes on short stalks and others have eyes on long stalks.